-4. The Liechtenstein Foundation
+4. The Liechtenstein foundation

-- a.
-Forms of foundations - Basic division into non-profit foundations (obligation to register and supervision) and private-benefti foundations (obligation to deposit only, legal protection by court), depending on the predominance of the foundation's puposes - Within this spectrum, both corporate holding foundations and (pure or mixed) family foundations are possible - Family foundations are not subject to any restriction of content (no art.
+- Basic division into non-profit foundations (obligation to register and supervision) and private-benefti foundations (obligation to deposit only, legal protection by court), depending on the predominance of the foundation's puposes - Within this spectrum, both corporate holding foundations and (pure or mixed) family foundations are possible - Family foundations are not subject to any restriction of content (no art.
 335 CC), maintenace elements are therefore possible in a legally secure manner, both for the benefit of family members and of the founder himself ("foundation for the founder")